- Income.

 Budgeting

 Despite constant encouragement from financial advisors and experts, less than one-third of American households write or follow a monthly or yearly budget of any kind.
 Regardless of the reason for this low participation rate, budgets serve as one of the most powerful tools households have in their personal finance arsenals.
-A well-designed budget allows individuals and households to:
+A well-designed budget allows individuals and households to:- Clearly see what money is coming in and where it is going.

 - Identify errors or misconceptions they might have had about their finances or habits.